ToshioCP/Gtk4-tutorial/src/sec7.src.md

 - Define class init function (tfe\_text\_view\_class\_init).
 You don't need to do anything in this widget.
 - Write function codes you want to add (tfe\_text\_view\_set\_file and tfe\_text\_view\_get\_file).
-`tv` is a pointer to TfeTextView object instance which is a C-struture declared with the tag \_TfeTextView.
+`tv` is a pointer to TfeTextView object instance which is a C-structure declared with the tag \_TfeTextView.
 So, the structure has a member `file` as a pointer to GFile.
 `tv->file = f` is an assignment of `f` to a member `file` of the structure pointed by `tv`.
 This is an example how to use the extended memory in a child widget.